variantstudios/compasshighschool.org/pages/our-team/index.md

 ---
-title: 'Experienced, Talented Educators Opening Compass'
+title: 'Experienced, talented educators are set for Compass'' first year'
 sub_title: >-
   Passionate, student-centered educators are bringing an innovative model of secondary education to Fort Collins!